kevinstuffandthings/timeboss/README.md

  => ["2020M7", "2020M8", "2020M9", "2020M10", "2020M11", "2020M12", "2021M1", "2021M2", "2021M3", "2021M4", "2021M5", "2021M6", "2021M7", "2021M8", "2021M9"]
 ```

-_Having trouble with the shell?
-If you are using the examples from the [Usage](#Usage) section, keep in mind that the shell is already in the context of the calendar -- so you don't need to specify the receiver!_
+_Having trouble with the REPL?
+If you are using the examples from the [Usage](#Usage) section, keep in mind that the REPL is already in the context of the calendar -- so you don't need to specify the receiver!_

 ## Creating new calendars
 To create a custom calendar, simply extend the `TimeBoss::Calendar` class, and implement a new `TimeBoss::Calendar::Support::MonthBasis` for it.